Semra Sevi

 Some ongoing projects include:

 Chatbot Voting Advice Applications Inform But Seldom Sway Young Unaligned Voters (with Yamil Velez and Donald P. Green).
-Working Paper.
+Published in PNAS.

 Can AI Help Reduce Prejudice?
 Evaluating the Effectiveness of AI-Powered Personalized Persuasion on Support for Transgender Rights (with Charles Crabtree, John Holbein and Mitchell Bosley).
 Working Paper.